 No matter what type of diet you follow, to lose weight, you need to burn more calories than you take in each day.
-For most overweight people, cutting about 500 calories a day is a good place to start.
+For most people who are overweight, cutting about 500 calories a day is a good place to start.
 If you can eat 500 fewer calories every day, you should lose about a pound (450 g) a week.

 Always talk with your health care provider to determine a healthy weight for you before starting a weight-loss diet.

 How to Cut Calories